 I have written two books, The American College Town (University of Massachusetts Press, 2008), and The Los Angeles River: Its Life, Death, and Possible Rebirth (Johns Hopkins University Press, 1999).
 I am currently conducting research for a book about the immigration in New England tentatively entitled The Peopling of New England.
 A collection of maps I've created as part of that project are available here.

-I teach a long list of courses: Regional Geography of the Western World, Geography of the United States and Canada, Geography of New England, Human Geography, Economic Geography, Urban Geography, Geography of Food, and Historical Geography.
+I teach a long list of courses: Regional Geography of the Western World, Geography of the United States and Canada, Geography of New England, Human Geography, Economic Geography, Urban Geography, Geography of Food, The Peopling of New England, and Historical Geography.
 I've created many maps for my classes and other purposes.
 They are accessible here.

 I explore.
 I've lived in 15 states and have traveled in 48 states, seven Canadian provinces, and eight countries.
 I drive two-lane roads, take the business route through town, and walk around urban neighborhoods whenever I can.